Assessment

 and gives an indication of a child's abilities across areas including verbal skills,

-visual skills, memory and processing speed.
+visual skills, problem-solving, attention/concentration, and processing speed.

 Learning Assessments - These assessments enable a Psychologist to identify